 We enter into foreign currency forward contracts to minimize the effect of fluctuating foreign currencies.
-At December 31, 2011, we had net foreign currency contracts outstanding of \$70.4 million.
-Assuming a hypothetical ten percent movement in the respective currencies, the potential foreign exchange gain or loss associated with the change in rates would amount to \$7.0 million.
-It is important to note that gains and losses from our forward contract activities will be offset by gains and losses in the underlying transactions being hedged.
+At December 31, 2012, we had net foreign currency contracts outstanding of \$76.6 million.
+Assuming a hypothetical ten percent movement in the respective currencies, the potential foreign exchange gain or loss associated with the change in rates would amount to \$7.7 million.
+Gains and losses from our forward contract activities will be offset by gains and losses in the underlying transactions being hedged.

-Our earnings exposure related to movements in interest rates is primarily derived from outstanding floating-rate debt instruments that are determined by short-term money market rates.
-At December 31, 2011, we had \$363.9 million in outstanding floating-rate debt with a weighted-average interest rate of 1.9 percent at year end.
-A hypothetical ten percent annual increase or decrease in the year-end average cost of our outstanding floating-rate debt would result in a change in annual pretax interest expense of approximately \$0.7 million.
+Our earnings exposure related to movements in interest rates is primarily derived from outstanding floating-rate debt instruments that are determined by shortterm money market rates.
+At December 31, 2012, we had \$163.7 million in outstanding floating-rate debt with a weighted-average interest rate of 1.4 percent at year end.
+A hypothetical ten percent annual increase or decrease in the year-end average cost of our outstanding floating-rate debt would result in a change in annual pre-tax interest expense of approximately \$0.2 million.